eamena-project/eamenaR/README.md

 This file establishes the correspondences between the source file and the BU.
 It has three columns, one for the target (EAMENA BU template), two for the source (author's data):

-1. EAMENA: names of the fields in the EAMENA BU spreadsheet in R format (spaces replaced by dots).
+1. '`EAMENA`': names of the fields in the EAMENA BU spreadsheet in R format (spaces replaced by dots).
 Empty cells correspond to expressions that are not directly linked to an EAMENA field.
-2. job: by convention, the initial of the author (e.g. 'mk' = Mohamed Kenawi)
+2. job: by convention, the initial of the author (e.g. '`mk`' = Mohamed Kenawi)
-3. job_type: the type of action to perform on the source data (e.g. 'mk_type').
+3. job_type: the type of action to perform on the source data (e.g. '`mk_type`').
 This can be:
   - repeat a single value for the whole BU ('value');
   - get the different values of a source field and add these different values in a BU field ('field');
   - execute an R code ('expression');